Michael Moroney (horseman)

-Michael Moroney is a New Zealand Thoroughbred racehorse trainer.
-He is notable for having trained Brew to win the 2000 Melbourne Cup and many other Group One races in New Zealand and Australia.
+Michael Denis Moroney (6 June 1958 – 27 February 2025) was a New Zealand Thoroughbred racehorse trainer.
+He was notable for having trained Brew to win the 2000 Melbourne Cup and many other Group One races in New Zealand and Australia.

+Life and career

+Moroney's mother was the daughter of Charlie and Ellie Casey, the breeders of 1960 Melbourne Cup winner Hi Jinx.
 Michael's father, Denny, was also involved in the racing industry and he continued to assist Michael.